Introduction to Hyde Pages#

 Creating Blade Pages#

-Since Hyde is based on Laravel and uses the Blade templating engine, you can use Blade pages to create more complex pages.
+Since Hyde is based on Laravel and uses the powerful Blade templating engine, you can use Blade pages to create more complex pages with both standard HTML, PHP code, and the templating opportunities provided by Blade directives.

 If you are not familiar with Blade, you may want to read the Laravel Blade docs first.